intel-analytics/ipex-llm/ppml/README.md

     You can attest the EHSM server and verify the service is trusted before running workloads, that avoids sending your secrets to a fake EHSM service.

-    To attest EHSM server, first, start a bigdl container using the custom image build before. **Note**: this is a another container different from the client.
+    To attest EHSM server, first, start a bigdl container using the custom image build before. **Note**: this is the other container different from the client.

     ```bash
     export KEYS_PATH=YOUR_LOCAL_SPARK_SSL_KEYS_FOLDER_PATH